5 Ways for Access Record(S) Cannot Be Read; No Read Permission On ‘Xxxx’ (Error-3112)

 • Go To Tool menu > Database Utilities, and then select Compact and Repair Database.

-• A dialog box will appear Database to Compact From, select database file and click on it.
+• A dialog box will appear Database to Compact From, select the database file and click on it.

 You can also watch the video that how it is to be done.

-• Go To database, select Objects> Pages and click on New.
+• Go To database, select Objects> Pages, and click on New.

 • Export table to an ASCII file